United Nations Declaration Rights of Indigenous Peoples

 Declaration on the Rights of Indigenous People by watching the video or downloading a copy of the UN Declaration

-or Community
+Booklet or Community

-on the Australian Human Rights Commission website.
+Guide on the Australian Human Rights Commission website.

 13 September 2019